 Could I Have Covid?

-I admit it for a moment I questioned myself, do I had Covid?
+I admit it for a moment.
+I questioned myself, do I have Covid?

 Fishing was slow, my mind was struggling with what I do for a living as Covid has shut down the entertainment industry, and at that moment, I felt hot.
 A slight chill hit my body, and the thought popped into my head.
 “Do I have a fever”?